 As we are dealing with court matters in the above, it may be appropriate to mention here how some might view the prosecution's performance in both the first and second trial as perhaps somewhat half-hearted: this may be because it sensed the two girls were not being altogether forthcoming.
 Indeed, the two girls answered all the questions put to them by both the defence and prosecution with courage, but it is difficult not to sense that certain 'underlying currents' were present.
 With the Facebook account, the situation becomes clearer...

-Kangas's old Facebook account includes messaging from K., one of the two young girls, to Kangas during May 2013 (something that obviously should not have happened as by this time the legal process had begun) and she made a profuse, almost grovelling apology to him, almost begging his forgiveness.
-The messaging indicates that she (and possibly the other girl also) was frightened into saying as little as possible because, as we read in the following, she refers to Kangas 'sending people after' her, presumably to intimidate her into silence.
-It is, of course, very disturbing that a child, already abused, should be subjected to this appalling treatment.
+Kangas's 2013 Facebook account includes messaging from K., one of the two young girls, to Kangas on 25 May 2013 (something that obviously should not have happened as by this time the legal process had begun) and she made a profuse, almost grovelling apology to him, seeking his forgiveness.
+The messaging indicates that she, and possibly the other girl also, was/were frightened into saying as little as possible because

-This shows that while Kangas was apparently unconcerned by the moral dimension of his activities, he clearly knew the legal consequences - but he ignored these.
+This conversation shows that while Kangas was apparently unconcerned by the moral aspect of his activities, he clearly knew the legal consequences - but he ignored these.

 For all the time I was in communication with him, he repeatedly claimed that the two girls had lied about the sexual